NoaFanizzi/NoaFanizzi/README.md

 # 💫 About Me:
-🔭 I’m currently working on minishell<br>🏫 42 Student in Computer Science<br>🌱 I’m currently learning C and Python
+🔭 I’m currently working on minishell
+🏫 42 Student in Computer Science
+🌱 I’m currently learning C and Python

 ## 🌐 Socials: